-Many of the photographs taken these days are shot with cameras embedded in smartphones, and most of these cameras are around 8 megapixels.
+Many of the photographs taken these days are shot with smartphones, and most of these cameras are between eight to sixteen megapixels, with a few notable exceptions.
 That’s fine if you’re going to post the images online or print them out at 4 x 6 or 8 x 10 inches, which a standard photo inkjet printer will suffice.

 Features and design